TEA-ebook/teabook-reader-ffox-app/README.md

-# EasyReader: an eBooks reader for Firefox OS
+# Tea Reader: an eBooks reader for Firefox OS

-EasyReader makes it very easy for everyone to read eBooks, online or offline.
+Tea Reader makes it very easy for everyone to read eBooks, online or offline.
 ANY ebook in epub format can be read (v2 & v3), and only DRM-free books are supported for now.
 Once you downloaded/imported an eBook, you can read it anywhere, anytime, on- or offline, with or without coffee.

 ## Install